Realizing Immersive Communications in Human Digital Twin by Edge Computing Empowered Tactile Internet: Visions and Case Study: Conclusion

 \section{Conclusion}

-In this article, we have presented the design of edge computing empowered Tactile Internet (ECoTI) for human digital twin (HDT).
-We have highlighted major requirements and challenges, particularly in the view of demanding strong interactions and extremely immersive quality of experience (QoE).
-We have presented core guidelines and detailed steps for implementing such a system and conducted a case study demonstrating ECoTI for HDT in physical therapy.
-Finally, open issues have been outlined and discussed.
-Overall, this work may contribute to ongoing efforts towards realizing the full potential of HDT by applying ECoTI, and pave the way for future research studies in this exciting area.
+In this article, we study the design of an immersive communication framework for HDT by edge computing empowered tactile Internet (IC-HDT-ECoTI).
+We highlight major requirements and challenges, particularly in the view of demanding strong interactions and extremely immersive QoE.
+We present core guidelines and detailed steps for implementing such a system and conduct a case study demonstrating IC-HDT-ECoTI in physical therapy.
+Finally, open issues are outlined and discussed.
+Overall, this work may contribute to ongoing efforts towards realizing the full potential of HDT applications by applying IC-HDT-ECoTI, and pave the way for future research studies in this exciting area.